OdedHellman/EVERTHERE/README.md

 # Web Crawler #
 ## Overview  ##
+This crawler tasked with the partnership classification process for thousands of companies.
-This crawler aims to take a CSV file containing organizations' domains and create a new CSV file that includes a list of partners domain for each organization.
+It takes a CSV file containing organizations' domains and create a new CSV file that includes a list of partners domain for each organization.

 ## Running the Crawler ##